Home buyers assistance account

 - The applicant(s) must not own or have previously owned a dwelling in Western Australia.
 If one of the applicants owns or has owned a dwelling in Western Australia, then a partial grant may be made to the first home buyer applicant(s) equal to the percentage of their interest in the dwelling (provided all other criteria are satisfied).

-- The dwelling must have been purchased through a licensed real estate agent carrying on business in the State.
+- The dwelling must have been purchased through a licensed real estate agency carrying on business in Western Australia.

-- The dwelling purchased must be financed by a lending institution.
+- The dwelling purchased must be financed by a lending institution which is also required to lodge the application on behalf of the applicant.

-- The dwelling must be established or partially built, not a plan to build a dwelling.
+- The dwelling must be established or partially built at the time of acceptance of the contract to purchase, not a plan to build a dwelling.

 - The dwelling purchased must be the applicant(s) principal place of residence.

-- The application should be lodged with the Department of Commerce no more than 90 days after the date on which the offer to purchase the dwelling was accepted (in exceptional circumstances a short extension of time for lodgement may be granted if reasonable grounds exist).
+- The application should be lodged no more than 90 days after the date on which the offer to purchase the dwelling was accepted.
+In exceptional circumstances a late lodgement may be allowed if reasonable grounds exist to justify it.

 How to apply